Dhenkanal State: Revolt

-The British military force was mobilized by Raja Saheb to repress a revolt.
-A young boy named Baji Rout refused to ferry the British military force by his boat.
-The British Officer opened fire and killed Baji Rout and five villagers.
+The Indian Imperial Police was mobilized by Raja Saheb to repress a revolt.
+A young boy named Baji Rout refused to ferry police officers using his boat.
+The police then opened fire and killed Baji Rout and five villagers.
 This incident inflamed the nearby villagers and the revolt spread to the entire Dhenkanal State.

 The Praja Mandal movement mobilized mass gatherings and a charter of rights was drawn.
 During the years of struggle, the Indian National Congress also became associated with the Dhenkanal movement.
 Arrests and imprisonments were a regular occurrence.
 Whenever Raja Saheb's forces imprisoned Harmohan Patnaik, the people surrounded the Palace in great numbers.
 Raja Saheb felt threatened and released Harmohan Patnaik unconditionally.

 Independence of India

 The independence of India in the year 1947 put a stop to the unrest.
 Raja Sri Shankar Pratap Singh Deo Mahindra Bahadur accepted Harmohan Patnaik as an adviser.
 Subsequently, princely states were taken over and Rajas and Maharajas were deposed.
 Raja Sri Shankar Pratap was elected as Member of newly formed Odisha Legislative Assembly.
 Ranee Smt.
 Ratna Prabha Devi was an M.L.A. for two terms.
 Raja Sri Shankar Pratap's son, Brigadier Kamakhya Prasad Singh Deo, became a Member of Indian Parliament and a Minister in the Government of India's cabinet.
 He was the President of Orissa Pradesh Congress Committee.